Ajeya10/submission-1234/README.md

 ## Message to Include When Creating the Repo:

-"Here's our Terraform-based AWS cost optimization framework designed specifically for Atlan's cloud cost challenges.
+"Here's our Terraform-based AWS cost optimization framework designed specifically for 's cloud cost challenges.
 This solution provides:

 1. **Immediate cost visibility** through automated CUR reports and budgets
 2. **Proactive alerting** when spending deviates from patterns